-Ingredient Classes Methods for Declaring Class Names flavoring essence", "food use flavoring substance", "food use flavoring essence and substance" Soy sauce added during the production process "Soy sauce" Vinegar added during the production process "Vinegar" Edible sugar added during the production process "Edible Sugar" Starch sugars added during the production The attribute names of the ingredients that can be process directly marked, such as "fructose syrup."
+Ingredient Classes Methods for Declaring Class Names removed in the production process (except for agent" those strains that play a non-fermentative role and exist in finished products) "Food flavoring essence", "food flavoring substance", "food flavoring essence and Food flavoring essence, food flavoring substance", "food use flavoring essence", "food substances flavoring essence", "food use flavoring substance", "food use flavoring essence and substance" Soy sauce added during the production process "Soy sauce" Vinegar added during the production process "Vinegar" Edible sugar added during the production process "Edible Sugar" Starch sugars added during the production The attribute names of the ingredients that can be process directly marked, such as "fructose syrup."
 Fermented wine, distilled wine, and edible The attribute names of ingredients that can be alcohol used as ingredients, excluding prepared directly marked, such as "rice wine" and "edible wine. alcohol."

-A.7 Quantitative Labeling of Ingredients
+A.5 Quantitative Labeling of Ingredients

-A.7.1 For the labeling format for quantitative labeling of prepackaged food ingredients, " \geq ", "not less than", or "no less than" can be used for quantitative labeling to indicate the minimum committed addition amount or content:
+A.5.1 For the labeling format for quantitative labeling of prepackaged food ingredients, "\geq", "not less than", or "no less than" can be used for quantitative labeling to indicate the minimum committed addition amount or content: